 Court Rejects New York Attorney General's "Hyperbolic" Complaint Alleging That ExxonMobil Defrauded Investors Regarding Climate Change Risk

 - University of Virginia (J.D.
 2013; Order of the Coif; Editorial Board, Virginia Law Review; Hardy C. Dillard Legal Writing Fellow); Brigham Young University (B.A. in Economics and History cum laude 2010; Phi Kappa Phi)

-- New York, California, U.S. Court of Appeals for the Third Circuit, and U.S. District Court for the Central District of California
+- Texas, New York, California, U.S. Court of Appeals for the Third Circuit, and U.S. District Court for the Central District of California

 - Law Clerk to: Judge Kent A Jordan, U.S. Court of Appeals, Third Circuit (2014) and Judge David G. Campbell, U.S. District Court, District of Arizona (2013)